ndierckx/NOVOPlasty/README.md

 <html>
-#NOVOPlasty - The plastid assembler
+#NOVOPlasty - The organelle assembler

 Is currently being beta tested, you can always contact if you want already a copy

 NOVOPlasty is a de novo assembler for short circular genomes.</br>
-For the moment NOVOPlasty only supports the assembly of mitochondrial and plastid genomes with Illumina paired-end reads as input.
+For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

 # Contact